opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 * [PipelinerImpl.java][PipelinerImpl.java]: An implementation of the `Pipeliner` driver behavior;

-To build the ONOS app (including the pipeconf), In the second terminal window, use the command:
+To build the ONOS app (including the pipeconf), in the second terminal window, use the command:

 ```